suubh/Shubham-portfolio/content/jobs/Upstatement/index.md

 - Led to create a plugin for the data management platform of Zaloni.
 - Write modern, performant, maintainable code for a diverse array of client and internal projects of Zaloni.
-- Work with a variety of different languages, platforms, frameworks, and content management systems such as Ansible, Docker, Python, React, REST API ,Jenkins.
+- Work with a variety of different languages, platforms, frameworks, and content management systems such as Ansible, Docker, Python, REST API ,Jenkins.